 Throwers elbow (Golfer’s elbow) or medial epicondylitis is an injury similar to tennis elbow but causing pain on the inside of the elbow instead.
 It is sometimes known as throwers elbow.
 Symptoms often come on gradually through overuse although acute injuries can occur to pitchers who throw too hard too soon or with bad technique.

 Back pain can be particularly difficult to diagnose due to the complexity and the number of structures and tissues in the lower back that can cause pain.
 The most common causes are slipped discs and this can sometimes cause leg pain called Sciatica.
 Read more on lower back pain treatment.

-Should I seek professional treatment?
+Should I seek professional treatment for my Cricket injury?